 In Brad Jones Demo Reel, Henrietta is willing to do many things if it will get her a heroin fix, but not have dirty sex with a guy while she's wearing an E.T. costume.

-While Glenn Quagmire of Family Guy does a lot of perverted things, there are some lines he won't cross, like sleeping with Meg when she's desperate for affection (and underage).
+While Glenn Quagmire does a lot of perverted things, there are some lines he won't cross, like sleeping with Meg when she's desperate for affection (and underage).
 Of course, once she's 18, she's fair game.
 Quagmire also doesn't like when a woman is attacked, especially when he learns his sister, Brenda, was being abused.
 He goes so far as killing Jeffery Fecalman, Brenda's abusive boyfriend, for this.

 Mayor Adam West is an incompetent lunatic, but even he feels that Peter shouldn't be allowed to be his own country.

-Lots of people have this attitude towards the titular family, either towards individual members or the whole group.
+Lots of people have this attitude towards the title family, either towards individual members or the whole group.
 A great example would be in "The Cartridge Family", where Homer joins the NRA, a group notoriously in favor of the right to own guns.
 After seeing him fire guns in an extremely reckless way and endangering everybody, they kick him out and try taking away his gun.

 In a Valentine's Day anthology episode of The Simpsons, Marge and Homer play Bonnie and Clyde, while Flanders is their unwitting getaway driver.
 Upon seeing that they're outlaws, he is shocked, but cuts them some slack.
 It's the Depression, and people are desperate.
 However, once Flanders learns they are an unmarried couple, he decides to turn them in.